How To Help Other People Understand The Impact Of Littering

 Why Not Littering Matters (More Than You Might Think)

-Texas Disposal Systems, litter can spread diseases, viruses, and parasites through direct physical contact with litter or be transmitted to humans indirectly through an affected vector.
+Fun Fact: According to Texas Disposal Systems, litter can spread diseases, viruses, and parasites either through direct physical contact with litter or be transmitted to humans indirectly through an affected vector.

-And the cost of addressing these litter impacts is many times higher than the cost of developing and operating simple waste management systems.
 That’s why not littering matters more than you might think, it’s a powerful way to show you care for others and being a part of the solution.
 It may take only seconds to do the right thing, but the impact can last for many years.

 Also, littering is a sign of disrespect to your neighborhood, for the people who live there, and for those who will come after.
 Many studies find that litter spots actually attract even more litter, while clean areas tend to stay nicer.